Solid, well balanced California Cab. — 4 months ago

 It keeps giving you different shade every time you swirl it.

-Personally i prefer other style of barbera, but it is a super interesting wine with a lot of history too. — 2 months ago
+Personally i prefer other style of barbera, but it is a super interesting wine with a lot of history too. — a year ago